michaelpaul/beers-app/README.md

 - `functional`
 - `acceptance`

-Apply migrations into tests database

-    make migrate

-Tests can be executed by running
+Tests can be executed inside the container by running

-    make test
+    composer test

 The command above will execute unit and functional tests.
 Unit tests are testing the system components, while functional tests are for testing user interaction.
 Acceptance tests are disabled by default as they require additional setup since